robertrottermann/crm/README.txt

         This is where new projects are created

     ..

 now you are ready to go

 create new site:
 ----------------
-A new site is created using create_site.py
+A new site is created using bin/c
-A shortcut exists with bin/c.sh
+Which is a shortcut for bin/creat_site.py
-This script can create both local sites in the projects folder, and also helps creating as a local docker container.
+This script can create both local sites in the projects folder, and also helps creating local docker containers.
 Both types get their data from ~/odoo_instances/SITENAME Where SITENAME must exist in ~/odoo_instances/sites.py